ad-mitium/nmap_parser/README.md

-Parses .nmap text file for open ports and will exclude ports in supplied port file
+Parses nmap scan output for open ports and will exclude ports in supplied port file

 TODO: